IMac (Intel-based): Slim Unibody (2012–2017)

 On March 5, 2013, Apple quietly announced an education-only version of the iMac, with less powerful specs for a cheaper price.
-It included a 3.3 GHz dual-core Intel Core i3 processor, 4 GB memory, a 0.5 TB (1 TB = 1000 billion bytes) hard drive and Intel HD Graphics 4000, retailing for US$1,099, $200 cheaper than the base-level consumer iMac.
+It included a 3.3 GHz dual-core Intel Core i3 processor, 4 GB memory, a 500 GB hard drive and Intel HD Graphics 4000, retailing for US$1,099, $200 cheaper than the base-level consumer iMac.

 On September 24, 2013, the 2012 iMac model was updated with 4th-generation Intel Haswell processors and Nvidia 7xx series GPU, promising up to 1.4× improvements in performance.
 It also has 802.11ac Wi-Fi, which is capable of reaching speeds up to 1300 Mbit/s and PCIe-based flash storage, offering up to 1.5× the performance of previous Ivy Bridge unibody iMacs.
 This applies to both the Fusion Drive and pure-SSD options.
 These became the last iMacs to offer Target Display Mode, as the Retina line introduced the following year are incompatible with the feature due to resolution differences.

 At WWDC on June 5, 2017, a refreshed model was added with Kaby Lake processors and Bluetooth 4.2 support.
 Apple retailed the 21.5-inch model until October 29, 2021.
 It was sold in a single stock configuration priced at $1,099 with a 2.3 GHz dual-core 7th-generation Intel Core i5 processor.
 The machine was heavily criticized (more so towards the end of its production) for its lagging specifications, outdated design, and comparatively high price.
 The machine, however, was said to be popular among education shoppers.
-It was the last Mac to have a Fusion Drive (albeit as an option), and after having them for 36 years, the last Mac to have a traditional hard drive, also It was the last Apple Product to have non Retina Display.
+It was the last Mac to have a Fusion Drive (albeit as an option), and after having them for 36 years, the last Mac to have a traditional hard drive.
+It was also the last Apple product not to have a Retina display.